|

 multiple-meaning word and phrases based on grade 3 reading and content, choosing flexibly from

-a.
+a range of strategies. a.
 Use sentence-level context as a clue to the

-b.
+meaning of a word or phrase. b.
 Determine the meaning of the new word formed

 when a known affix is added to a known word